 To comply with State regulations, the Village of Angola, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
-This report provides an overview of 2022's water quality.
+This report provides an overview of 2024's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your water utility, please contact the Village of Angola office at (716) 549-1126 during normal business hours: 8:00 AM to 4:00 PM, (after Labor Day 9:00 AM- 5:00 PM) Monday through Friday.
+If you have any questions about this report or concerning your water utility, please contact the Village of Angola office at (716) 549-1126 during normal business hours: 8:00 AM to 4:00 PM, (after Labor Day Monday 9:00 AM-5:00 PM Tuesday-Friday 8AM-4PM).
 If you want to learn more, please attend a regularly scheduled Village Board meeting.
-They are held on the second Monday of every month at 7:00 PM (May, June, July and August @ 6:00PM) in the Village Hall at 41 Commercial Street in Angola.
+They are held on the second Monday of every month at 6:00 PM in the Village Hall at 41 Commercial Street in Angola.